KageKaz/ClassesBackup/Winter 2025/RUSSN 25/Nevsky Avenue, The Nose, The Overcoat.md

 Style
 + does not doubt the reality
 + Non-Sequiter
+Themes
++ The inability to accept reality
++ Ridiculing the bureaucracy, the superficiality of bureaucracy
++ Ego
 # The overcoat
 Stlye
 + Skaz- Mimics someone's intonation
 Thems
 + Sexual/marrige themes
++ Social Class
++ Revenge
++ Materialism